 Located in the region of Uusimaa, Finland’s largest city boasts a metropolitan population of 1.4 million, making it a major political, cultural and economic hub in the Nordic region.
 It’s therefore a popular choice for holidaymakers, famed for its impressive architecture and breathtaking landscapes.

 The city was chosen as the World Design Capital in 2012, and in 2011 was crowned the world’s most liveable city by Monocle magazine.
-What’s more, with great transport links and the whole city covered by free WiFi, the Finnish capital has plenty on offer for holidaymakers.
+What’s more, with great transport links and the whole city covered by free WiFi, the Finnish capital has plenty to offer holidaymakers.

 The gay scene in Finland has grown in recent years, partially thanks to increasing rights for LGBT persons.
-With same-sex marriage coming into effect in 2017, Helsinki is likely to become more prominent in Europe as a tolerant, gay-friendly city.
+With same-sex marriage coming into effect on 1st March this year, Helsinki is likely to become more prominent in Europe as a tolerant, gay-friendly city.

 Although smaller than some European capitals, Helsinki’s gay scene is still active and open to all, stretching across from the city centre to the Kallio district.
-There are several bars and restaurants, along with a cruise club and a sauna.
+There are several Gay Bars and restaurants, along with a Gay Cruise Club and a Gay Sauna.

 You’ll find most of the locals to be very tolerant, with the clubs attracting a mixed crowd of men and women.